jumashafara/jumashafara/docs/cv.md

 - Managing data processing pipelines, building a package to improve retrieval time, perform data wrangling and EDA, and communicate insights via data visualizations using Python.
 - Building interactive interfaces to streamline model interaction, accessibility and interpretability.

+### Centre For Policy Analysis: Consultant (Website Development)
+**August 2025 - Present**

+- Leading the redevelopment of CEPA's official websites to use the latest technologies and conventions and in the process rebranded the organization's online presence, doubling the targeted visits.
+- Guiding the revamp of the Parliament Watch website, reorganizing the structure of the records the organization was keeping from the proceedings of the Ugandan parliament

 ### East African Statistics Institute, Uganda: Systems Administrator (Part Time)
 **July 2024 - Present**